 - a copy of the Vehicle Registration Certificate (both sides)

 - Evidence of both Carbon Dioxide and NOx emissions

 - the invoice(s) showing the costs of conversion

-- in the case of a motor caravan a minimum of six photographs showing the full interior including:
+- in the case of a motor caravan a maximum of nine photographs showing the full interior including: